rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 * lists of emails by using `catMaybes`
 * list of emails and the information which `Contact`-s do not have an email using `partitionEithers`.

-The `Contact` list could come from a parsed JSON and could contain a list of company employees or, maybe, is a parsed mail-mime _CC:_ header.
+The `Contact` list could come from a parsed JSON and could contain a list of company employees or is a parsed mail-mime _CC:_ header.
 Missing email should be rare.

 ``` haskell